-We use a radial-turbo compressor (model CT-1000-Ar) with a gas bearing from Celeroton [27], see figure 6, providing a peak pressure ratio of 1.6 at an argon flow rate of ~500 slpm at its maximum rotation frequency of 180 krpm, according to manufacturer specifications (at 1.12 bara and 298.15 K inlet pressure and temperature).
-The compressor features an internal water/glycol cooling.
-The compressed GAr is chilled using two copper-brazed stainless-steel parallel-plate heat exchangers (model K050-10 from KAORI [22]) in parallel, with a total exchange area of 0.51 m.
-The coolant and the GAr are in counterflow orientation.

-The GAr flow rate is measured by a mass flow meter at the end of the recirculation loop.
-We use an in-line QuadraTherm® 780i series from SIERRA Instruments [28], which allows for argon flow measurements of up to 1500 slpm.
+We refer to the warm GAr circuit outside of the condenser box as the gas recirculation loop, see figure 3.
+It features a radial-turbo compressor (model CT-1000-Ar) with a gas bearing from Celeroton [27], see figure 6, providing a peak pressure ratio of 1.6 at an argon flow rate of ~500 slpm at its maximum rotation frequency of 180 krpm, according to manufacturer specifications (at 1.12 bara and 298.15 K inlet pressure and temperature).
+The GAr is chilled downstream of the compressor with water/glycol-cooled heat exchangers (HE W).
+The GAr flow rate is measured by an in-line mass flow meter (QuadraTherm® 780i series from SIERRA Instruments [28]), which allows for argon flow measurements of up to 1500 slpm.
+The ~10 m circuit is made of 1 in-OD tubing and equipped with several high-purity pressure indicating transducers (PIT, model WUD-20 from WIKA [26]).